96boards/website/_product/ee/akebi96/README.md

 shortname: akebi96
 archived: false
 description: |-
     High-definition, high-performance, low-cost TV systems are realized with the latest 4K technology such as HDR processing.
+The board features the Socionext SC1408AJ1 with an integrated Dual Arm® Cortex®-A72 and Dual Cortex®-A53 processors and a high performance Mali™-T820MP3 GPU, making it capable of running any commercial set-top solution based on Linux or Android.
 display_product: true
 tab_menu:
     - tab_title: Akebi96